Military Helicopter Crash Kills One, Injures Two After A Hard Landing On Maryland Golf Course

 Several U.S Army helicopters, a UH-60 Blackhawk, carrying three crew members, were flying over the Breton Bay Golf and Country Club in Leonardtown around 1:37 a.m., executing a routine training exercise when one of the helicopters seemed to be having issues.

-Witness Bianca Melton, a Leonardtown resident, stated that one of the military helicopter “started to lower, and it started to spiral down, and it disappeared below the trees.
+Witness Bianca Melton, a Leonardtown resident, stated that one of the military helicopters “started to lower, and it started to spiral down, and it disappeared below the trees.
 It looked like it had flipped over, upside-down, and then we heard a big explosion sound.”

 Kevin Bowen, a Breton Bay Golf and Country Club employee, said he saw the helicopter “flying kind of low” before spinning out of control.